 Don McCasland, Director of Operations and former Program Director, is an educator and kite historian who joined the staff in 2000.
 He received his BFA in Visual Design for the Communication Arts from Emerson College and has taught about harnessing the wind with kites and sky appreciation for over 35 years.
 When not flying kites or teaching others to fly them, Don works with teachers and students to develop educational programs covering all aspects of Atmospheric Science and leads after-school enrichment and summer camp programs.

 Michael Iacono, Chief Scientist, leads climate research at the Observatory and has been a part-time volunteer since 1987.
 He was a part-time observer from 1987 until 2020.
 He conducts and presents studies on local climate change, and he is leading an effort to prepare a digital archive of the extensive Blue Hill daily observations.
 In addition, he manages and is a primary developer of the organization’s website.
 Mike has a M.S. in Atmospheric Science from the State University of New York at Albany, and he is also a Senior Staff Scientist at Atmospheric and Environmental Research where he conducts research on atmospheric radiation modeling.

-Matt Douglas, Assistant Chief Observer, assists with coordinating the daily operation of the Observing Program.
+Matthew Douglas, Chief Observer, coordinates the daily operation of the Observing Program at Blue Hill.
 Matt has had a life-long interest in meteorology, which has culminated in him becoming an experienced forecaster and weather observer.
 He has previous experience working as a forecaster for a private weather firm in the early 2000’s.
 Matt rejoined the team at Blue Hill in August 2019, after previously working at BHO as an observer from 1997-2005.
 He became Chief Observer in early 2023.